David Kirkpatrick (producer): Story Summit and the Storyteller Foundation

-Life as a Writer (2013 – 2021)
+Writing (2013 – 2021)

 Kirkpatrick returned to his writing in 2013 with the original work, The Address of Happiness.
-According to GLAAD, “The book takes the reader inside a journey of love, peace, happiness, and spirituality.”
+According to GLAAD, "The book takes the reader inside a journey of love, peace, happiness, and spirituality".
 In a review, The Huffington Post said the book, “advances Hemingway’s plain-sense writing to a new, melodious level.
 Each line acts like a story within itself, full of imagery demanding its own voice.”
 Other books include, Breakfast in the Temple, and The Dog with Steven James Taylor.
-His book, The Adventures of Merlin, will published in 2023.

 Filmography

 He was a producer in all films unless otherwise noted.